Inside this guide:

 of application referred to in subsection (1), the fee shall be refunded to the applicant.
 O. Reg.
 272/94, s.
 1.

-For a full version of SUPERIOR COURT OF JUSTICE AND
+For a full and up-to-date version of SUPERIOR COURT OF JUSTICE AND

 COURT OF APPEAL — FEES refer

 to the Ontario government’s e-laws website at www.e-laws.gov.on.ca.

 Beginning on January 1, 2023, and on every third January thereafter, court fees may be increased based on the Consumer Price Index.

 ONTARIO REGULATION 94/14

 - “authorized court transcriptionist” means a member of a class of persons authorized by the Attorney General to transcribe recordings;